 - Prices vary significantly for aperitivo.
 Aperitivo on a budget can include some simple vegetables, while a more posh aperitivo can feature lavish artisan cheeses and meats.
 If you’re looking out at a beautiful piazza or overlooking the city, the price might be higher.

 - Italians not only practice aperitivo; they value it deeply.
 Enjoy aperitivo like a local.
-If you’re in Rome, many of the places listed on in these articles about Monti, Testaccio, the Vatican Neighborhood or Trastevere have excellent aperitivo offerings.
+If you’re in Rome, many of the places listed in these articles about Monti, Testaccio, the Vatican Neighborhood or Trastevere have excellent aperitivo offerings.

 - If you want a local foodie to organize aperitivo for you (with dinner and gelato after) reserve a food tour in Trastevere.
 You won’t regret it.